tigera/docs/calico-enterprise/threat/security-anomalies.mdx

 ### Big picture

-Automatically detect suspicious security activities within a cluster and generate alerts.
+Detect suspicious security and performance activities within a cluster and generate alerts.

 ### Value

+The {{site.prodname}} anomaly detection engine analyzes patterns and alerts on potential threats and isues such as:

+- **Security issues** - threats like DGA, reconnaisance threats like IP sweep, but also issues with servers that can affect daily operations.

+- **Performance issues** - spikes in data transmission, and anomalous degradation in network communication that may impact application workloads.

-{{site.prodname}} includes an anomaly detection engine that analyzes patterns and indicates potential threats and security issues.
-Security issues that are detected include threats like DGA, reconnaisance threats like IP sweep, but also issues with servers that can affect daily operations.
-To enable the anomaly detection engine, all you need to do is install anomaly detection within your cluster.
-If there are any security anomalies, you will automatically get alerts in the Manager UI.
+All you need to do is install the anomaly detection within your cluster.
+If there are any security or performance anomalies, you will automatically get alerts in Manager UI.

 ### Features